 The H.C.
-Andersen Marathon has taken place every year since 2000 in Odense, Denmark's third-largest city with a population of about 178,000 people, situated on the Baltic Sea island of Fyn (Funen).
+Andersen Marathon takes place every year in Odense, Denmark's third-largest city with a population of about 180,000 people, situated on the Baltic Sea island of Fyn (English: Funen).

 The event is held in honour of Odense's most famous son, the writer and poet Hans Christian Andersen, author of many well-known fairy tales such as ‘The Little Mermaid’ or ‘The Princess and the Pea’.